git-cgl/literature/README.md

-# Replications of Selected Literatures
+# A Review of Selected Literatures on Asset Pricing

 ## Testing Classical Asset Pricing Theories